Li Yinhe: Early life and education

 Li Yinhe was born in Beijing.
 Her name was changed from Li Sanfan to Li Yinhe at the age of seven.
 Her father, Chen Erdong was the director of the department of theories at People's Daily, and her mother was an editor.
 Li has two elder sisters and one elder brother.
-Li and her brother adopted their matrilineal surname as a realization of their parents' gender equality idea.
+Li and her brother adopted their matrilineal surname as a realization of their parents' ideas of gender equality.

 From 1974 to 1977, Li attended Shanxi University, where she studied history.
 From 1982 to 1998, she lived in the United States of America and obtained a Ph.D. in sociology from the University of Pittsburgh.

 Career

 After graduating from Shanxi University, Li worked as an editor at Guangming Daily.
 One year later, in 1978, Li was assigned a research position at the State Council Research Office, where she gained national fame by publishing the article "To substantially promote democracy, to substantially promote the rule of law" with Lin Chunhe.
-In 1979, Li joined the newly-founded Institute of Marxism–Leninism at the Chinese Academy of Social Sciences, where she researched marriage and family issues.
-After obtaining a doctorate degree from the University of Pittsburgh and returning to China, Li worked as a post-doctoral fellow under the acclaimed sociologist Fei Xiaotong, then as an instructor at Peking University.
+In 1979, Li joined the newly founded Institute of Marxism–Leninism at the Chinese Academy of Social Sciences, where she researched marriage and family issues.
+After obtaining a doctorate degree from the University of Pittsburgh and returning to China, Li worked as a post-doctoral fellow under the sociologist Fei Xiaotong, then as an instructor at Peking University.
 In 1992, she joined the Institute of Sociology at the Chinese Academy of Social Sciences as a researcher, and later became director of the Research Office of Family and Sexuality.
 She worked there until her retirement in 2012.

 In the 1990s, as part of her research on homosexuality, Li began to translate many important texts focused on queer theory.
 This included the works of Judith Butler, Steven Epstein, Gayle Rubin, and Steven Seidman, among many others.